oliviergimenez/indhet_in_CRmodels/README.md

 We provide here the code to illustrate CR models with individual heterogeneity, namely CR multistate, random-effect and finite-mixture models.
 This is an appendix for a paper in preparation for a special issue that will be published in Oikos.
-The paper is entitled: '' and is co-authored with Emmanuelle Cam and Jean-Michel Gaillard.
+The paper is entitled: 'Individual heterogeneity and capture-recapture models: what, why and how? ' and is co-authored with Emmanuelle Cam and Jean-Michel Gaillard.

 This repository contains the following files: